QuinnAnh/notepad-app/NOTE.md

 }
 ```

-3. Add `ipc.handle` for the function when the app is ready in `src/main/index.js`
+3. Set up inter-process communication (IPC) handlers using Electron’s `ipcMain.handle` for the function when the app is ready in `src/main/index.js`. `ipcMain.handle` registers an asynchronous handler for a specified IPC channel.

 ```javascript
   ipcMain.handle('getNotes', (_, ...args: Parameters<GetNotes>) => getNotes(...args))
 ```

-4. `src/preload/index.ts`
+4. Expose a secure API from the Electron main process to the renderer process using Electron’s `contextBridge` in `src/preload/index.ts`.
+It makes a set of functionalities available on the global window object without exposing the full Node.js or Electron internals.
+The `contextBridge.exposeInMainWorld` API is used in Electron’s preload script to safely expose selected methods and properties to the renderer process.
+This way, you can provide a well-defined, limited API while isolating the renderer from direct access to Node.js and Electron internals, thereby enhancing security.

 ```javascript
 contextBridge.exposeInMainWorld('context', {